 A diamond’s beautiful sparkle is its defining feature, instantly signaling to your fiancé-to-be that they’re wearing something that’s truly unique and special.
-Putting a diamond like this in your engagement ring is a true show stopper.
+Putting a diamond like this from Blue Nile in your engagement ring is a true show stopper.

 Diamonds are famous for their sparkle, or brilliance.
 While every diamond will sparkle in certain lighting conditions, certain diamond cuts, or shapes, are more likely to have a pronounced, very noticeable sparkle than others.
-For example, this diamond has as much sparkle as you can possibly ask for.
+For example, this diamond from Blue Nile has as much sparkle as you can possibly ask for.

 Below, we’ve explained which diamond cuts sparkle the most.
 While technically round diamonds will have the most sparkle, other factors can make a diamond shine.
-Like this oval cut, which is exquisite and will have all the sparkle you need.
+Like this oval cut from Blue Nile, which is exquisite and will have all the sparkle you need.
 We’ve also shared some expert advice on how to choose a diamond that reflects as much light as possible, producing the most impressive sparkle, brilliance and fire.

 Before we get into the sparkliest diamond shapes, let’s look at what makes a diamond sparkle in the first place.

-A diamond’s sparkle depends on its ability to take in light, then reflect the light back out towards the person looking at the diamond.
+A diamond’s sparkle depends on its ability to take in light, then reflect the light back out towards the person looking at it.
 The more light the diamond reflects from its facets, the more sparkly it will typically look.